Marine Biology Open Water Scuba Camp

 - Attend academic training sessions where you will develop a knowledge base about scuba diving and the diving environment

 - Explore the Hyde and Markham ships in warm, crystal clear waters

 - Swim with a wide variety of marine life such as rays, sea turtles, dolphins, tropical fish, and coral

-Camp tuition includes: lodging in air conditioned cabins the KOA campground in Wilmington, all meals from dinner on the first day to lunch on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, professional scuba instruction, transportation including pickup and drop off from the Wilmington International Airport (ILM), community service certificate, Sea Turtle Hospital donation, Sea Turtle Camp t-shirt, and memorable group photo.
+Camp tuition includes: lodging in air conditioned cabins at the KOA campground in Wilmington, all meals from dinner on the first day to lunch on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, professional scuba instruction, transportation including pickup and drop off from the Wilmington International Airport (ILM), community service certificate, Sea Turtle Hospital donation, Sea Turtle Camp t-shirt and memorable group photo.
 Campers are responsible for round trip airfare to ILM or transportation to Wilmington and additional money for snacks or souvenirs.